jamigeo/passwordGenerator/README.md

 `passwords_<tag>_<YYYY-MM-DD>.zip`

-The zip file will be encrypted with a random password that is displayed after generation completes.
+You will be prompted for a password by creation of the *.zip file...

 ## Adding to the Linux Mint Panel